-The liabilities of the Council have increased between years by £11.2m due mainly to additional borrowing plus an increased level of grant income received in advance, both of which are for capital projects..
+The liabilities of the Council have decreased between years by £1.9m due mainly to a reduction in external borrowing plus an increased level of grant income received in advance.

 Cash Flow Statement

 This statement shows the changes in cash and cash equivalents of the Council during the reporting period.
 It shows how the Council generates and uses cash by classifying cash flows as operating, investing and financing activities.